syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Insert image from web

-To insert an image from online source like Google, Ping, and more, enable images tool on the editor’s toolbar.
-By default, the images tool opens an image dialog that allows to insert an image from online source.
+To insert an image from an online source like Google, Ping, and more, enable the images tool on the editor’s toolbar.
+By default, the images tool opens an image dialog that allows inserting an image from the online source.

 ![Inserting Image in Blazor RichTextEditor Content](./images/blazor-richtexteditor-insert-image.png)